Giorgio da Sebenico: Work

 His work represents the golden age of Dalmatian medieval art.
 He was one of main artists of the Adriatic Renaissance, a tendency widespread during the late 15th century in Venice, Dalmatia and in some locations of the Italian Adriatic Coast, such as Ancona.
 According to Stanko Kokole, "Although his style was firmly based on the Venetian Late Gothic tradition, Giorgio was fascinated by the Florentine Renaissance, the influence of which is apparent in his figure sculptures."
 Influences and borrowings from many Florentine sculptors including Donatello, Ghiberti, Luca della Robbia, Niccolò Pizzolo, Antonio del Pollaiuolo, and Jacopo della Quercia can be detected in various works.

 His most beautiful achievement remains the Šibenik Cathedral of St James, for which he was a chief architect from 1441 till 1473.
 The entire building was built solely of limestone from Istria, with no wood or bricks used in the structure.
-The building presents all along the perimeter a hedge composed of 72 stone-carved heads.
-On top of this hedge, and precisely on the North side, Giorgio added two angels; at the base of this work the artist engraved his signature.
-The task before him was to build the choir, of which foundations had not been laid, to raise and roof the nave which was only completed to the top of the aisle vaults, and to covering the crossing by a lantern or cupola.

-Unfortunately lack of funding and a fire delayed the achievement of the construction.
-From 1 July 1477 the work on the Šibenik Cathedral of St James was continued by an architect from Tuscany, Niccolò di Giovanni Fiorentino.
+The building presents, all along the perimeter, a hedge composed of 72 stone-carved heads.
+On top of this hedge, and precisely on the North side, Giorgio added two angels; at the base of this work, the artist engraved his signature.
+The task before him was to build the choir, of which foundations had not been laid, to raise and roof the nave which was only completed to the top of the aisle vaults, and to cover the crossing by a lantern or cupola.
+Unfortunately, a lack of funding and a fire delayed the achievement of the construction.
+From 1 July 1477, the work on the Šibenik Cathedral of St James was continued by an architect from Tuscany, Niccolò di Giovanni Fiorentino.

-In Split he built several palaces.
-In 1448 he carved a stone altar in the Cathedral of Saint Domnius, with a remarkable representation of the flagellation of Christ.
-In Dubrovnik he helped repairing the Duke's Palace and helped building the Minčeta fortress in 1464 and 1465.
-He also distinguished himself as urbanist.
-Around 1450 he made an urban plan for Pag and contributed to the project and construction of Pelješac walls.
-He was at the same time sculptor, architect and urban planner, showing in this his belonging to the cultural climate and orientation of Renaissance.
+In Split, he built several palaces.
+In 1448, he carved a stone altar in the Cathedral of Saint Domnius, with a remarkable representation of the flagellation of Christ.
+In Dubrovnik, he helped repair the Duke's Palace and helped build the Minčeta fortress in 1464 and 1465.
+He also distinguished himself as an urbanist.
+Around 1450, he made an urban plan for Pag and contributed to the project and construction of Pelješac walls.
+He was at the same time sculptor, architect and urban planner, showing in this his belonging to the cultural climate and orientation of the Renaissance.

 In Italy, he worked in Ancona where he built the Loggia dei Mercanti, the portal of San Francesco alle Scale and the portal of Sant'Agostino.
 During his career Renaissance style gradually replaced the Gothic, in line with the European tendency during the 15th century for Gothic to become more elaborate and sophisticated, giving birth to the late Gothic style known in Venice as Gotico Fiorito and Flamboyant in France.

 Among his disciples, the most known are Andrea Alessi and Radmillo Allegretti, whose works are in Cattaro and Zara.